9 Interesting Facts About Bamboo

 1. Bamboo Is the Fastest Growing Plant

 Is there anything that compares to the growth rate of bamboo?
 Yes — but not on land, and technically not a plant!
 That rare distinction belongs to a unique ocean creature that is neither plant nor animal.
-The Macrocystis pyrifera, commonly known as giant kelp, is a large brown alga that can grow more than 150 feet long at a rate of 1 to 2 feet per day.
+The Macrocystis pyrifera, commonly known as giant kelp, is a large brown alga that can grow to 175 feet long in ideal conditions at a rate of 1 to 2 feet per day.

 2. Bamboo Is a Superior Air Purifier

 Additionally, bamboo is naturally antibacterial, making it an optimal material to create a wide range of materials, from textiles to charcoal.
 Hanging out among living bamboo plants will also make you feel better.
-The high output of oxygen from bamboo gives your brain an oxygen high, increasing feelings of calm and joy.
+The high oxygen output from bamboo gives your brain an oxygen boost, increasing feelings of calm and joy.
 A few days spent in a bamboo forest will reduce blood pressure, tension, stress and headaches.

 3. Bamboo Is an Eco-Friendly Alternative to Traditional Wood

-Compared to most crops, bamboo needs much less water to thrive and doesn’t require toxic chemicals, fertilizers or pesticides.
+Bamboo needs much less water to thrive than most crops and doesn’t require toxic chemicals, fertilizers or pesticides.
 It’s a sustainable superpower that reduces waste, conserves water, reduces soil toxins, purifies the air and replenishes itself more quickly than any other tree crop.

 Beyond its replenishing nature and regrowth rate, bamboo is a superior flooring surface, building material and lumber alternative for a few reasons:

-• Affordability: This is a long-lasting, beautiful and less expensive alternative to other flooring choices.
-Often, cost-effective bamboo is a better return on investment.
+- Affordability: This is a long-lasting, beautiful and less expensive alternative to other flooring choices.
+Often, cost-effective bamboo has a better return on investment.

 4. Bamboo Can Be Stronger Than Steel

 One common misconception about bamboo is associating its lightweight, flexible nature with weakness.
 The truth is that bamboo is anything but weak.
-Thanks to its tightly packed molecular structure, some bamboo poles have a stronger structure than steel.
+Thanks to their tightly packed molecular structure, some bamboo poles have a stronger structure than steel-reinforced concrete and steel.

 When tender, new-growth bamboo is harvested for eating.
 It’s possible to purchase fresh, canned or dried bamboo shoots as a cooking ingredient, especially for dishes such as stir-fry and soups.
-Additionally, bamboo leaf tea can be enjoyed hot or cold and has a mildly sweet flavor.
+Additionally, you can enjoy the mildly sweet flavor of bamboo leaf tea, hot or cold.

-The plant is a yummy delicacy rich in health-boosting nutrients:
+The plant is a yummy delicacy rich in health-boosting nutrients and benefits:

-• Thiamine: Plays a key role in heart, muscle and nerve function
+- Thiamine: Plays a crucial role in heart, muscle and nerve function

 6. Bamboo Protects Against Landslides and Earthquakes